CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 In addition to the main water quality datasets, a few ancillary datasets are critical the functionality of the dashboard by providing a freshwater vs saltwater classification for each station.
 We assume that all water bodies are freshwater unless they are specifically identified as saltwater.
 The saltwater bodies we account for are:

 - Saline lakes: These are lakes with a high concentration of saltwater, typically found in coastal areas or regions with high evaporation rates.
+Source: [U.S. Department of the Interior](https://catalog.data.gov/dataset/saline-lake-ecosystems-iwaa-lakes)
 - Saline wetlands: These are wetlands that are influenced by saltwater, often found in coastal regions or areas with tidal fluctuations.
+Source: [California Department of Fish and Wildlife](https://data.ca.gov/dataset/saline-wetlands-ace-ds28641)
 - Coastlines: These are areas where land meets the ocean.
+Source: [California Natural Resources Agency](https://data.ca.gov/dataset/terrestrial-and-marine-reference)

+While the wetlands and coastline data can be programmatically downloaded, the saline lakes dataset must be manually downloaded as a zip file to where `create_saltwater_flags.py` can read it.

 ## Dashboard data processing